nus-cs2103/website-base/admin/common-commentary-fragment.md

 <!-- ------------------------------------------------------------------------------------------------------ -->
 <div id="{{ slugify("Design Principles") }}">

 Remember you learned about <tooltip content="Abstraction, Coupling, Cohesion">the three things</tooltip> that are 'like the DNA' of design concepts.
 It's time to move to the next level and learn some design _principles_ that build upon those three.
-Given below are two new principles and three that you should have at least touched on in previous modules.
+Given below are two new principles and three that you should have at least touched on in previous courses.
 </div>
 <!-- ------------------------------------------------------------------------------------------------------ -->
 <div id="{{ slugify("designFundamentals-abstraction-what") }}">